Close Menu

 While brick-and-mortar banks may have higher fees due to their physical infrastructure, they often provide a wider range of financial products and services.
 These include safe deposit boxes, notary services, and in-branch financial advice, which online banks might not fully replicate.

-However, the average revenue per retail banking customer reached $220 in 2023, reflecting the substantial income traditional banks generate from their diverse offerings.
-Customers should weigh these benefits against the potential for higher fees and less flexibility.
+You should weigh these benefits against the potential for higher fees and less flexibility.
 Additionally, traditional banks often have established reputations and long-standing relationships with local communities, which can foster trust and reliability.
-For customers who prefer face-to-face interactions or require complex financial services, such as mortgages or investment advice, traditional banks may still hold a significant advantage, providing a personal touch that many consumers value.
+If you prefer face-to-face interactions or require complex financial services, such as mortgages or investment advice, traditional banks may still hold a significant advantage, providing a personal touch that many consumers value.

 Customer Experience and Satisfaction